Larnsce/R-Training/README.md

 # R-Training

 Welcome!

-This is the repository for the R Training provided at Eawag/Sandec.
+This is the repository for a training in R provided at [Eawag/Sandec](https://twitter.com/nhcooper123) Lars Schoebitz [@Larnsce](https://twitter.com/Larnsce).
 The purpose of this repository is to collect all slides, R scripts, datasets and exercises that are used as part of the training.

 ## References